 - D – motivational interview.

 Bachelor and Master Degree students have a possibility to take part in various exchange programs (Bilateral exchange, Erasmus+) for studies and internships and get monthly scholarships of 300 – 700 Euro.

 Vytautas Magnus University provides international degree students with a great possibility to choose Minor studies.

-- Step 1 – Choose study program at VMU
+- Step 1 – Choose a study program at VMU.

-- Step 10 – Check information for visa
+- Step 10 – Check information for a visa.